 Bonds are another popular safe-haven asset class since they provide a stable store of value.
-For example, there's very little risk that the U.S. government would default on a bond, most bonds pay a positive yields (unlike gold), and Treasuries alone are a $14 trillion market, which means that it's large enough to support any investor looking to park capital.
+For example, there's very little risk that the U.S. government would default on a bond, most bonds pay a positive yield (unlike gold), and Treasuries alone are a $14 trillion market, which means that it's large enough to support any investor looking to park capital.

 The most popular types of safe-haven asset classes are:

-- Currencies: The Swiss Franc and Japanese Yen are two currencies that are frequently considered safe-haven currencies because of their central banks.
+The Swiss Franc and Japanese Yen are two currencies that are frequently considered safe-haven currencies because of their central banks.

-- Stocks: Utilities and other defensive sectors are often considered safe-haven asset classes because they provide services that their customers need day-to-day.
+Utilities and other defensive sectors are often considered safe-haven asset classes because they provide stocks services that their customers need day-to-day.

 Why Cryptocurrencies Make Sense